YoungbinLee/Liverpool_201819/README.md

-# Liverpool FC's Football results in 2018/19 season with R
+# Liverpool FC's Football results with R

 Main function is FootballResult.R

-**WARNING**: Be aware of the working directory when using these files
+**WARNING**: Be aware of the working directory when using uploaded files